PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 - There is a potential error with the class tech.mcprison.prison.util.TextMessage in that all of the messages are using `.withReplacements( "%s" )` but yet none of the text components are using parameters.
 So if a parameter is added to any of those, the `%s` could potentially cause errors!?
 Need to test and if errors, then remove all of the `.withReplacements()` in that class.

-- DONE: Sellall enablement - needs to be in module.yml, but must enable it in config.yml?
-  - bug in alpha.12?

-- DONE: A placeholder in PLAYER that will show the next tag for both default and prestige. - surawesome
-  - but only show next prestige if on last rank in default.
-Default will show first rank.
-  - {prison_rankup_linked_rank_tag} <- [p]\\[d]
-  - {prison_rankup_linked_rank_tag_prestiges} {prison_rankup_linked_rank_tag_default}

-- Option to skip applying the rank cost multiplier to a specific ladder.
+- DONE: Option to skip applying the rank cost multiplier to a specific ladder.

 - For v3.3.0 release: